 Realising the vision for UK-wide smart metering by 2020

 Since 2008 more than 2000 senior executives have attended our smart metering events.
-More than 130 senior decision makers are attending this year from companies including:
+More than 130 senior decision makers attended in 2015 from companies including:

 - Arcus Infrastructure Partners